OliverZott/velosaurus-frontend/README.md

 - `docker compose build` rebuild image, if changes in code
 - `docker compose up` or `docker compose up --build`
 - `docker compose down`

+Using multistage reduced image size from 2.02 GB to 1.31 GB.

 Resources: